warunatrivet/uwazi_test/Components.md

 ```
  <Counter property="type_of_case" value="931c8ec2-848d-4e70-a10a-5f8517d08db8" />
 ```
 Will display the total for a particular option from a library filter (or aggregation).
 In this case for the property "type_of_case" and the value "931c8ec2-848d-4e70-a10a-5f8517d08db8" (Financial crime case).
+You can pass a comma separated list of values to the "value" property to add multiple values of the same property together (useful for reporting combined number of documents of different templates, for example).

-This requires knowledge of which value represents each database id.
+Obtaining the actual value id requires knowledge of which value represents each database id.
 This information can be obtained by accessing https://your_uwazi_url/api/templates.

 The rest of the code is regular HTML than can be tweaked via [CSS customization](https://github.com/huridocs/uwazi/wiki/Customize-the-interface)